 - Hampton Inn & Suites Springdale/Zion National Park

 - Best Western Plus Zion Canyon Inn & Suites

 - Find more hotels in Zion National Park HERE

 Need a bit more space and amenities?
 Check out the vacation rentals near Zion National Park.

 - Hiking boots or good walking shoes

 - Picnic lunch (unless you eat in the park at the lodge)

-- Kid carrier (strollers will work on very few trails)
+- Kid carrier (an all-terrain stroller will work on very few trails)

 - Travel insurance (always better to be safe than stranded!)